Here is the text of the flyer for First Term 2020:

 Learningguild is an international educational and social movement based in Melbourne.
 There is

 a wide range of publications,

 and help in learning English.

-We meet at the home of the President, Dr John Howes, and his wife Margaret, 23 Fallon St, Brunswick (Melway 29 F8).
-It is close to Jewell Station and to the tram routes 19 and 58.
-Come any time after 2.30: the meeting runs from 3 to 4.30, and then there’s afternoon tea.
+Our Sunday Meetings in First Term 2020 are at the home of the President, Dr John Howes, and his wife Margaret, 23 Fallon St, Brunswick (Melway 29 F8).
+It is close to Jewell station and the tram routes 19 and 58.
+Arrive any time after 2.30: the meeting runs from 3 to 4.30, and then there’s afternoon tea.

 We welcome members outside Australia, from whom we ask only correspondence.
-We especially value the sustaining of membership whatever the State or country to which a member may go.
+We especially value the sustaining of membership wherever the member may now or in future reside.